-The number of new cases, incidence rates, and percent distribution of cancer grade for the state of Georgia were obtained from the Georgia Department of Community Health, Division of Public Health, Georgia Comprehensive Cancer Registry.
+The number of new cases, incidence rates, and percent distribution of cancer grade for the state of Georgia were obtained from the Georgia Department of Pubic Health, Georgia Comprehensive Cancer Registry.
 The number of new cases and incidence rates for the United States were obtained from the North American Association of Central Cancer Registries (NAACCR).
-Incidence data were coded using ICD-O-3 codes.
-The ICD-O-3 code used for prostate cancer is 619.